State Estimation

 JuliaGrid.islandTopological

-— MethodislandTopological(system::PowerSystem, meter::Measurement)
+— MethodislandTopological(system::PowerSystem, device::Measurement)

-The function employs a topological method to identify maximal observable islands.
-Specifically, it employs active power measurements to pinpoint flow observable islands.
+The function employs a topological method to identify maximal-observable islands.
+Specifically, it employs active power measurements to pinpoint flow-observable islands.
 Subsequently, these islands are merged based on the available injection measurements.

 It is assumed that active and reactive power measurements are paired, indicating a standard observability analysis.
 In this analysis, islands formed by active power measurements correspond to those formed by reactive power measurements.